IsaiD-rx/rclone-download-instruction/README.md

 After this, rclone can be invoked by referring to its full or relative path `./rclone`

+# Setup the shared directory

+1. Request the access to the shared file using **a generic account**.

+2. After having the access, go to the Google account,  and you should find the shared file under ''shared with me''.

+3. Right-click on the shared file, then select "Add shortcut to Drive" and choose a suitable location.

 # Configuring rclone for gdrive